5 Kinds of Table Lamps You Need in Your Home

 Even though furniture tends to steal our attention when designing the inside of our homes, table lamps are not to be forgotten because they are just so practical and functional.
 In fact, the table lamp on my nightstand is the last thing I turn off before bed each night.
 It’s trusty and stylish at the same time.
 I also rely on my desk lamp to keep my home office properly lit.

-Table lamps are also super easy to install, move and test out – so you don’t have to commit yourself to just one!
+Table lamps are also super easy to install, move, and test out – so you don’t have to commit yourself to just one!
 They’re the perfect decorative item to experiment with within your home.
-Most will simply require a wall outlet to be plugged in for electricity.
+Most require a wall outlet to be plugged in for electricity.
 Easy peasy!

 So, what kind of table lamps are right for you?
 Here are a few table lamps we consider to be absolutely essential!